Trump digs in his heels as global markets keep dropping over tariffs

 “It’s good to win,” Trump said.
 "You heard I won, right?”

-He also said that he wouldn't back down from his tariffs despite turmoil in the global markets and fears of a recession.
+He also said that he wouldn't back down from his tariffs despite the turmoil in the global markets.

 “Sometimes you have to take medicine to fix something," Trump said.